Buying a home? Help for first-time buyers is here

 3. Explore schemes offering help for first-time buyers

 The good news is that there’s much-needed help for first-time buyers out there – if you know where to look.
-Probably the highest profile of these is the Government-backed Help to Buy scheme, which means first-time buyers can make their move with just a 5% deposit (subject to eligibility, terms and conditions).[
+Probably the highest profile of these is the Government-backed First Homes scheme, which means first-time buyers can get a discount off the price of their home.

 4. Find a mortgage